Attempts to design machines smarter than humans aren’t new.

 Learning from conversations and determining what to say when is an upcoming and exciting area of chatbot application.

 In agriculture, robots powered by Machine Learning are used to spray weeds and other unwanted plants amidst crops selectively.

-This would otherwise have to be done by hand, or would be wildly wasteful as the system would spray the produce as well with the killer liquid!
+This would otherwise have to be done by hand or would be wildly wasteful as the system would spray the product as well with the killer liquid!